akitaonrails/akitando_episode_0118/README.md

 `node stupid-test.mjs`

+### REPL

+You can open an interactive REPL to run SQL command directly by running:

+`./repl.js`

+It's a node REPL and you can send SQL commands like this:

+`stupid sql > p("select name from users where users.city = 'Gotham'")`

 ### ANTLR4

 Just out of fun, I did a very small and very naive implementation of a SQL parser using Antlr4.